Gold is sold by the troy ounce (31.103 g). What is the volume of 1 troy ounce of pure gold?

 Calculate the pressure due to the ocean at the bottom of the Marianas Trench near the Philippines, given its depth is and assuming the density of sea water is constant all the way down. (b) Calculate the percent decrease in volume of sea water due to such a pressure, assuming its bulk modulus is the same as water and is constant. (c) What would be the percent increase in its density?
 Is the assumption of constant density valid?
 Will the actual pressure be greater or smaller than that calculated under this assumption?

-The hydraulic system of a backhoe is used to lift a load as shown in Figure 11.44. (a) Calculate the force the slave cylinder must exert to support the 400-kg load and the 150-kg brace and shovel. (b) What is the pressure in the hydraulic fluid if the slave cylinder is 2.50 cm in diameter? (c) What force would you have to exert on a lever with a mechanical advantage of 5.00 acting on a master cylinder 0.800 cm in diameter to create this pressure?
+The hydraulic system of a backhoe is used to lift a load as shown in Figure 11.44. (a) Calculate the force the secondary cylinder must exert to support the 400-kg load and the 150-kg brace and shovel. (b) What is the pressure in the hydraulic fluid if the secondary cylinder is 2.50 cm in diameter? (c) What force would you have to exert on a lever with a mechanical advantage of 5.00 acting on a primary cylinder 0.800 cm in diameter to create this pressure?

 Some miners wish to remove water from a mine shaft.
 A pipe is lowered to the water 90 m below, and a negative pressure is applied to raise the water. (a) Calculate the pressure needed to raise the water. (b) What is unreasonable about this pressure? (c) What is unreasonable about the premise?